 Has an assessment been undertaken on the impacts of the larger school?

 As part of the approved planning application a Transport Assessment was carried out.
 This was done to understand the impacts that the larger school would have on the surrounding streets.

 More information on the planning application is available here.

-What measures are being done to make it safe for people to get to St Mark’s School?
+What measures have been delivered to make it safe for people to get to St Mark's School

 With the larger school there will be more pupils and staff coming and making journeys there.
-To make their journeys to school as safe as possible and encourage them to be made by walking, cycling, scooting or public transport, we are going to be developing a package of transport improvement measures on routes to and around St Mark’s.
+To make their journeys to school as safe as possible and encourage them to be made by walking, cycling, scooting or public transport, we have delivered a package of transport improvement measures, including:

-Some have already been identified through the planning process, and some will be developed with the local community.
+These measures were identified through the planning process and developed with the local community.

 What is an Active Travel Zone (ATZ)?